* World equity markets extend decline for seventh day

 * Yen sinks to 6-1/2-month low vs U.S. dollar

-NEW YORK, Nov 15 (Reuters) - Global stocks fell for a seventh day on Thursday after data showed the euro zone entered a recession in the third quarter and on fear of the U.S. “fiscal cliff,” while oil prices declined despite a flare-up of violence in the Gaza Strip.
+NEW YORK, Nov 15 (Reuters) - Global stocks fell for a seventh day on Thursday after data showed the euro zone entered a recession in the third quarter and on fear of the U.S. “fiscal cliff,” while oil prices gained on growing concerns about violence in the Gaza Strip.

-The disappointing economic data overshadowed the news of a second day of fighting in the Gaza Strip, which sparked worries of an escalation that could ultimately disrupt oil supplies.
+Brent crude prices rose toward $111 a barrel as a second day of fighting in the Gaza Strip sparked worries of an escalation that could ultimately disrupt oil supplies from the Middle East.

 A Hamas rocket killed three Israelis north of the Gaza Strip, drawing the first blood from Israel, as the Palestinian death toll rose to 15 in a military showdown lurching closer to all-out war and a threatened invasion of the enclave.